Nina Hynes: Music career

-She has gained considerable success in the European underground music scene most notable in Ireland, Czech Republic and Slovakia this popularity broadened through extensive touring with her band 'Nina Hynes and The Husbands' throughout 2002 to 2008.
+From 2003- 2010, she gained considerable success in the European underground music scene most notable in Ireland, Czech Republic and Slovakia this popularity broadened through extensive touring with her band 'Nina Hynes and The Husbands' throughout 2002 to 2008.
 She toured extensively in the U.S. from 1999 to 2002.
 At an early age, she toured with experimental composers Hector Zazou and Brian Eno collaborator Harold Budd.

-Jane Birkin and Melanie Gabriel covered Nina’s songs on Hector Zazou's album Strong Currents.
+Jane Birkin and Melanie Gabriel covered Nina’s songs on Hector Zazou's album Strong Currents in 2003.
 She sang on the 2009 Abbey Rd.
 Children in Need single ‘All you need is love’ by The Beatles and singing on ‘My Favorite Things’ from The Sound of Music for CIN album.

-Nina Hynes first released her debut album in 2002 'Staros' to critical acclaim in her native Ireland and with some recognition in the UK.
+Nina Hynes first released her debut album in 2002 'Staros' to critical acclaim in her native Ireland and with some recognition in the US.
 Her second album was released in 2007 'Really Really Do'.
 She has appeared on RTÉ's Other Voices, No Disco and The View.
-A few months after the album's release, the money promised from the label for promotion failed to materialise so Nina left the label and her then manager Michael Fitzgerald(also head of Reverb Records).

 She has been a member of Art Music Collectives A=Apple, Sending Letters to the Sea and A Generous Act and has collaborated with many musicians.

 In 2010, she had a musical residency at The Mattress Factory museum, Pittsburgh and took part in a collaborative album as part of A Generous Act collective.
 She has played support to Roxy Music, Stereolab, Smog, David Gray, The Swell Season, The Frames, Joan as a Police Woman, Cat Power, Damien Rice.

 She toured Europe with Irish artist Glen Hansard in the fall of 2019.

 After giving birth to her first child in 2008, Nina didn't tour or release until 2011 when she put out a new track called 'In A Million'.
 The same year, she launched her Fund It campaign which give fans the opportunity to help finance the fourth studio album.
 The album was later recorded in Celbridge in Kildare, Brussels and Berlin.
 Nina was successful in securing finance for the LP through this initiative. in April, 2013 her fourth studio album 'Goldmine' was released as a download only through her own record label Transplant Records for two weeks.
 The album is a collaboration with Fabien Leseure both artists, along with collaborator Sean Carpio appear under the band name 'Dancing Suns'.